Supreme Court seems open to age checks for online porn, though some free-speech questions remain

 Texas is among more than a dozen states with such laws aimed at blocking young children and teenagers from viewing pornography.
 The states argue the laws are necessary as online porn, including hardcore obscene material, has become almost instantaneous to access on smartphones online.

 Chief Justice John Roberts, a member of the court’s conservative majority, raised similar concerns.
-“Technologically, access to pornography has exploded,” he said.
+“Technological access to pornography has exploded, right?” he said.

 The Free Speech Coalition, an adult-entertainment industry trade group, says the Texas law wrongly affects adults by requiring them to submit personal identifying information online, making it vulnerable to hacking or tracking.
 The adult-content website Pornhub has stopped operating in several states, citing the technical and privacy hurdles in complying with the laws.